w3c/webappsec-fetch-metadata/README.md

 ### What about including the request's origin?

 Based on discussion in [whatwg/fetch#700](https://github.com/whatwg/fetch/issues/700), we seem to have reasonable agreement about the value of the above items.
 There are other bits and pieces which seem more controversial, in particular including the request's [origin](https://fetch.spec.whatwg.org/#concept-request-origin).
-This would enable more granular decision-making for applications with more complicated relationships than `same-site` can express (consider `docs.google.com` and `mail.google.com`, which both wish to talk to `accounts.google.com`, but aren't interested in talking to each other), but there's a reasonable worry that creates a new mechanism for referrer leakage.
+This would enable more granular decision-making for applications with more complicated relationships than `same-site` can express (consider `docs.google.com` and `mail.google.com`, which both wish to talk to `accounts.google.com`, but aren't interested in talking to each other), but there's a reasonable worry that creates a new mechanism for referrer leakage ([whatwg/fetch#700 (comment)](https://github.com/whatwg/fetch/issues/700#issuecomment-382762249) spells out some of the controversy).
 This proposal punts on that question for the moment.
 Maybe we can extend the applicability of the `Origin` header, maybe we can add origin information to this header at a later date, or maybe implementation experience will teach us that we don't really need the additional granularity.

 ### Do we need both `initiator` and `destination`?